TheJumpCloud/support/MDM/Custom Configuration Profiles/readme.md

 #### Example PPPC Profile for the JumpCloud Agent

 The JumpCloud Agent does more than provision and manage users on systems.
-It’s the binary application on your system that invokes commands issued from the JumpCloud console.
+It’s also serves as the binary application on your system that invokes commands issued from the JumpCloud console.
 To ensure commands from the JumpCloud console can take advantage of PPPC policy settings, both the JumpCloud-Agent and the bash binary (which is called by the JumpCloud Agent) need to be added to a PPPC profile.
 The JumpCloud-Agent binary is generally hidden from the user in the /opt/jc/ directory, you wouldn't be able to simply browse to its location without changing permissions.
 The [jumpcloud-agent.mobileconfig](./profiles/JumpCloud-Agent%20&%20Bash.mobileconfig) profile template contains the paths to both binary files and a payload to "Allow" access to "SystemPolicyAllFiles".
 That profile template can be imported in PPPC Utility to modify preference permissions.

-The code signatures in the example should match the values below:
+The code signatures in the [example profile](./profiles/JumpCloud-Agent%20&%20Bash.mobileconfig) should match the values below:

 To get the codesign signature of the JumpCloud Agent: